Coffee Shop Profit Margins: What to Expect and How to Improve Them

 Additional revenueWholesale, online

-Actions: regular price reviews (annually minimum), value-based pricing (not just cost-plus), strategic price increases (2–5% annually), and premium positioning where justified.
+Strategic pricing (+5–10% revenue): regular price reviews (annually minimum), value-based pricing rather than cost-plus, strategic price increases (2–5% annually), premium positioning where justified.

 MistakeImpactSolution